Powerful Steps to Help Your Recovery Process

-Invest in Your Tribe
+Invest in your people.

 Meaningful connections with others are essential to happiness.
 Building a strong group of people who you can count on and who count on you comes naturally to some and takes more effort for others, but it’s key you make it a priority.
 Start small—try setting a tangible goal like one phone call or even a text to someone you care about each week.
-Not only will it help to have someone who knows what’s going on in your life regularly, but consistent communication will likely be appreciated on their end as well.
+Not only will it help you to have someone who knows what’s going on in your life regularly, but consistent communication will likely be appreciated on their end as well.

-Community service can do a world of good for your wellbeing, particularly in the realms of feeling connected with others, improving your social network, and boosting your self-esteem.
-Make it a priority to find a way to regularly give to others, without expecting a particular reward for it.
+Community service can do a world of good for your wellbeing.
+It is particularly important in the realms of feeling connected with others, improving your social network, and boosting your self-esteem.
+Make it a priority to find a way to regularly give to others without expecting a particular reward for it.

 Optimism and gratitude are colossal parts of a secure, happy, addiction-free lifestyle.
-They boost our resiliency so we can roll with the punches, ups, and downs that recovery, and life, inevitably doles out.
+They boost our resiliency so we can roll with the punches and the ups and downs that recovery and life inevitably dole out.
 Optimistic people manage to find opportunities even in difficult situations.
 They may mourn or grieve losses, but they don’t lose hope or predict a negative future.

 For example, if you like pottery, it’s like the universe has shrunk down to the clay, the wheel and your hands.
 Time vanishes, and you are totally in the moment.
 Afterward, you may feel joyful, relaxed or exhilarated, and you’ll likely be amazed at how much time went by.
 Experiencing flow is a key component of happiness.
 Doing something challenging that makes you so happy that you don’t even think of it as a chore is truly wonderful.
 Stumped as to where you can catch the flow?
 It can help to write down all the things you enjoyed doing as a child and go from there.

 Humans are meant to get a move on!
 Movement is a natural requirement for our health and happiness, and is especially important as you eliminate addictive behaviors, many of which wreak havoc on our bodies.
 Don’t feel ready to work up a sweat?
 It’s okay to start small!
 Even the slightest increase in movement to your life will add up to big progress.
 Find 10 minutes to sweep the floor or do some other form of physical housework, or take a brisk walk around the block.
 If you’re the type of person who finds motivation from group activity, than you’re in the right era.
 In most areas it’s easy to find a huge array of different group activities via the internet; we’ve found everything from Quidditch to rugby to yoga!